eagle840/katacoda-labs/jekyll/step1.md

 `<h1>{{ "Hello World!" | downcase }}</h1>`

-run `jekyll build`{{execute}}   again and check the _site/index.html,  and you'll see it as shown above.
+run `jekyll build`{{execute}}   again and check the _site/index.html,  and you'll see it's removed the front matter and processed Hello World to lower case.

-`cat ./_site/index.html`{{execute}}
+`cat ~/_site/index.html`{{execute}}
-We need Jekyll to process this so lets add some 'front matter' to the top of the orginal index.html (in home)

-`jekyll build`{{execute}}
-You'll now see jekyll has lower cased the whole line.
-If you use 'jekyll serve' jekyll will run a webserver, and continually adjust the code as your update it.
+If you use 'jekyll serve' jekyll will run a webserver (on port 4000), and continually adjust the code as you update it.

 To serve this website up on the localhost only on the default 4000 port, use:
 `jekyll serve`